getaclue/getaclue.github.io/_pages/projects.md

 At Teldio, I joined as a co-op student and then I was employed as a part-time employee.
 I was tasked with working on their D3M product -- a real-time network builder tool.
 I've created a custom tokenizer and parser for PDF documents; worked on AWS S3 uploading and downloading for clients; various feature work; typical bug work and testing.

-<mark> Technologies used to build : </mark> Ruby, Ruby on Rails, JavaScript, HTML5, CSS3, AWS, Heroku, Marionettejs
+<mark> Technologies used to build : </mark> Ruby, Ruby on Rails, JavaScript, HTML5, CSS3, AWS, Heroku, Marionettejs, Backbonejs

+---

 ## [Jekyll Theme](https://getaclue.github.io/mdl-jekyll/)